 Embedding the chat widget into your website is straight-forward.

 Add the script to your web page

-Once you create your welcome intent, go to the Integrations pane, and select the Dialogflow Messenger integration.
+Once you create your Dialogflow ES agent, go to the Integrations pane, and select the Dialogflow Messenger integration.

 Now copy the script into your clipboard.